vinayakdeokar/Docker-task/README.md

-# Docker Hands-On Lab Questions
+# Docker Hands-On Lab task

-This repository contains Docker hands-on lab **questions/tasks** divided into three sections according to the PDF files.
+This repository contains Docker hands-on lab **tasks** divided into three sections according to the PDF files.

 ---